andrew/ultimate-awesome/README.md

 - [awesome-identity-management](https://github.com/abhir9/awesome-identity-management) - 😎 Awesome lists about Identity Management Solutions .
 - [awesome-python-videos](https://github.com/acharles7/awesome-python-videos) - Learn and watch python, machine learning, and data science videos from conferences (PyCon, PyData, SciPy, PyBay, EuroPython).
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
+- [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-starred](https://github.com/almereyda/awesome-starred) - A curated list of my GitHub stars!.
 - [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of Awesome creative personal websites from awesome designer and developer 😎.
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.